ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/customizing-the-clm-namelist.rst

  Customizing CLM's namelist
 ============================

-Once a case is **cesm_setup**, we can then customize the case further, by editing the run-time namelist for CLM.
+Once a case has run **case.setup**, we can then customize the case further, by editing the run-time namelist for CLM.
 First let's list the definition of each namelist item and their valid values, and then we'll list the default values for them.
 Next for some of the most used or tricky namelist items we'll give examples of their use, and give you example namelists that highlight these features.

 In the following, various examples of namelists are provided that feature the use of different namelist options to customize a case for particular uses.
 Most the examples revolve around how to customize the output history fields.